Ayush-mega-coder/Ayush-mega-coder/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Contribute more to Open Source projects
-- ⚡ Fun fact: I love to  and play guitar / drums
+- ⚡ Fun fact: I love to read books and play write blogs.

 ### Spotify Playing 🎧